 The .NET Web Service target wizard shares the following fields in common with the .NET Assembly target: Project Name, Target Name, Library, Library Search Path, PowerBuilder Object Name, Description, Resource Files, and Win32 Dynamic DLLs.

-(Table 12-1 provides decriptions for these fields.)
-It does not include the Namespace and Assembly File Name fields, which are specific to the .NET Assembly wizard.
-Although it does include a Setup File Name field, in the .NET Web Service target wizard, this field is part of a deployment option selection.
+Table 12-1 provides descriptions for these fields.
+In this table, the Namespace and Assembly File Name fields are specific to the .NET Assembly wizard and are not relevant to the .NET Web Service target.
+The table also describes the Setup File Name field, which is also available in the .NET Web Service target wizard, but only as the subsidiary field of a deployment option selection.

-Table 12-7 shows wizard fields that are unique to the .NET Web Service target with the "from scratch" option selected.
+Table 13-1 shows wizard fields that are unique to the .NET Web Service target with the "from scratch" option selected.

-Table 12-7: Wizard fields specific to .NET Web Service targets and projects
+Table 13-1: Wizard fields specific to .NET Web Service targets and projects